ricardodeazambuja/RCHummer/README.md

 ![RC car bought in a charity shop](IMG_4532.jpg)
 ![Tests with raspberry pi](IMG_4531.jpg)

-Whole on the hood for battery swapping (later I will need to 3D print something to cover it...):
+New opening on the hood for battery swapping (later I will need to 3D print something to cover it...):
 ![Now it's easier for battery swapping](IMG_4537.jpg)

 1. Enable Linux (or anything else) to share internet through ethernet.